-One major decision you may face with early breast cancer is whether to have mastectomy or lumpectomy (also called breast conserving surgery) plus radiation therapy.
-Both surgeries are effective in treating early breast cancer.
+One major decision you may face with early breast cancer is whether to have a mastectomy or a lumpectomy (also called breast conserving surgery) plus radiation therapy.
+Both surgeries are equally effective in treating early breast cancer.

-Overall survival is the same for mastectomy and lumpectomy plus radiation therapy.
+Overall survival is the same for mastectomy versus lumpectomy plus radiation therapy.
 This means both treatments lower the risk of dying (from breast cancer or other cause) by the same amount.

-Although the choice between mastectomy and lumpectomy plus radiation therapy will not affect your survival, it may affect your risk of breast cancer recurrence (the return of cancer, relapse).
+Although the choice between mastectomy and lumpectomy plus radiation therapy will not affect your survival, it may affect your risk of breast cancer recurrence (the return of cancer).

 Local recurrence is the return of cancer to the breast, chest wall or lymph nodes after treatment.
 Most local recurrences occur within the first five years after diagnosis .
 If you have a recurrence, you will need more treatment.

 Distant recurrence (metastasis) occurs when cancer spreads beyond the breast to other organs such as the bones, liver, lungs or brain.
 The risk of distant recurrence is the same for people who have mastectomy and those who have lumpectomy plus radiation therapy .